使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

 All: Yeah!

 Rachel: And did you notice…?
-(She spreads her thumb and index finger.)
+[She spreads her thumb and index finger.]

-The Guys: (reluctantly) Yeah.
+The Guys: [reluctantly] Yeah.
+That's right.

 Phoebe: Yes, yes!
 Like the man in the shoe!

-Ross: ...What shoe?
+Ross: What shoe?

-Ross: …So I think Alan will become the yardstick against which all future boyfriends will be measured.
+Ross: So I think Alan will become the yardstick against which all future boyfriends will be measured.

-it :exactly what is needed
+it: exactly what is needed 口语中作表语,指绝妙的人或物;理想的东西

-Monica: Really!
+Monica: Really?

 Chandler: Oh, yeah.
-I'd marry him just for his David Hasselhof impression alone.
-You know I'm gonna be doing that at parties, right?
-(Does the impression)
+I'd marry him just for his David Hasselhoff impression alone.
+You know I'm gonna be

-(103.Chandler: Or 'You're such a nice guy' means 'I'm gonna be dating leather-wearing alcoholics and complaining about them to you'. )
+I'm gonna be doing…(<比>102.Chandler: Or 'You're such a nice guy' means 'I'm gonna be dating leather-wearing

 Ross: You know what I like most about him, though?